Your Sky

+Directed by Nathawat Piyanonpong (Kla) and produced by Domundi TV, the series premiered on 17 November 2024, airing on Sundays on One 31 at 22:15 ICT.
+The uncut version was made available for streaming at 23:15 ICT on iQIYI.
+The series concluded on 2 February 2025.

 A three-episode special titled Your Sky of Us premiered on 29 March 2025.

 Synopsis

-Teerak (Kongpob Jirojmontri), a cheerful and friendly university student who has one problem.
-Teerak struggles to say no, even when he is uncomfortable being pursued by his senior Oh (Chinnarat Siriphongchawalit), worrying it would hurt Oh's feelings if he rejects him.
+Teerak (Kongpob Jirojmontri) is a cheerful and friendly university student who struggles to say no. Even though he is uncomfortable being pursued by his senior Oh (Chinnarat Siriphongchawalit), he worries it would hurt Oh's feelings if he rejects him.

 Teerak agrees to attend Oh's birthday event at a bar, believing that if he goes, Oh would stop bothering him.
 At the party, Oh tricks Teerak into getting drunk on cocktail shots by claiming they were non-alcoholic.
 Taking advantage of his drunken state, Oh asks Teerak to become his boyfriend and tries to kiss him on his cheek against his will.
-Fortunately, Muenfah (Teetut Chungmanirat), the owner of the bar who also happens to be the older brother of Teerak's friend Punlee (Suppakarn Jirachotikul), intervenes and rescues Teerak by claiming to be his boyfriend.
+Fortunately, Teerak is rescued by Muenfah (Teetut Chungmanirat), the owner of the bar and older brother of Teerak's friend Punlee (Suppakarn Jirachotikul), when Muenfah intervenes and claims to be his boyfriend.

 The next day, rumours of their relationship spread across campus.
 Teerak and Muenfah agree to pretend to be a couple to ward off Oh's unwanted pursuit.
 As time passes, their fake relationship begins to feel increasingly real.